 Maine Coon Hunting Skills

-It is true that Maine Coons are most definitely a good hunter.
+It is true that Maine Coons are most definitely good hunters.
 Generations ago they worked on farms to control vermin and they certainly haven’t lost this skill today.
 It’s quite surprising how agile this cat is considering its rather large build.

 Norwegian Forest Cat Hunting Skills